This website has been produced and funded by Novo Nordisk and is intended for adult patients in

 • Shaking

 Low blood sugar is more likely to happen if you have diabetes and are taking a sulfonylurea or insulin.
 Your doctor may ask you to test your blood sugar levels.
-This will help your doctor decide if the dose of the sulfonylurea or insulin needs to be changed to reduce your risk of low blood sugar.
+This will help your healthcare professional decide if the dose of the sulfonylurea or insulin needs to be changed to reduce your risk of low blood sugar.

 • Diabetic eye disease